AlterEtch/warehouse-pick-up-allocation/README.md

 python main.py
 ```

+####Command Line Arguments
-Command line arguments are supported to modify the simulation parameters.
+Command line arguments are supported to modify some of the simulation parameters.
 The available arguments and the corresponding default values and description are listed below:
-####Command Line Arguments

 | Arguments | Type     | Default | Description                           |
 | ----------|:---------|:--------|:--------------------------------------|
 | -rr       | Int      | 0       | Number of initial robots in the world, randomly generated in stations.
 Only applicable with multiple stations |